uber/kraken/docs/design/TRACING_ERD.md

 - Improved debugging of cross-component failures
 - Operational insights into cluster behavior

-**Scope Note:** P2P communication (dispatcher, peer connections, piece exchanges) is explicitly **out of scope** for this project.
-Tracing will cover HTTP API endpoints and service-to-service calls only.
+**Scope Note:** P2P communication (dispatcher, peer connections, piece exchanges) will not be implemented in the initial phase.
+Options for P2P tracing are documented in this ERD for future consideration.
+Initial implementation covers HTTP API endpoints and service-to-service calls only.

 ---